arsari/arsari/README.md

 ### 👨‍💻 About Me :

 I am Arturo Santiago-Rivera.
 I am driven to complete work, no matter how difficult.
-I bring problem-solving solutions with intellectual humility and a leadership attitude to excel in computer science based on hard skills and abilities acknowledged from exercising computer and technology skills, data analysis, software development, and technical writing.
-All those skills and abilities make me an excellent software engineer prospect focused on developing algorithms that computers can understand but primarily that humans can understand.
+I bring problem-solving solutions with intellectual humility and a leadership attitude to excel in computer science based on hard skills and abilities acknowledged from exercising computer and technology skills, data analytics, software development, and technical writing.
+All those skills and abilities make me an excellent analytics engineer, software engineer, and full-stack developer focused on developing algorithms that computers can understand, but primarily that humans can understand.

 ---